adlnet/xAPI-Spec/xAPI.md

 track learning records.

-__Note:__ In all of the example endpoints given in the specification, "http://example.com/xAPI/" is the example base IRI of the LRS.
+__Note:__ In all of the example endpoints given in the specification, "http://example.com/xAPI/" is the example base endpoint of the LRS.
 All other IRI syntax after this represents the particular endpoint used.

 ###### Requirements